5 Get-Started Steps for Your Small Business Succession Plan

 Step 1 – Document current and future organizational structures.

 Map out your organizational structure as it is now and project how it might look several years from now.
 Consider your future goals and the types of leadership and positions you need to reach those goals.
+Understanding your organizational roadmap is the foundation for identifying future needs and gaps.

 Step 2 – Identify and define capabilities for key areas and positions.

 Assess and designate those that are critical to the organization’s operational activities and strategic objectives.
 Determine specific functions and update job descriptions.
+Research shows that 70% of organizations identify leadership gaps as a major barrier to growth, making this step crucial for long-term success.

 Step 3 – Pinpoint Interested employees and assess them against capabilities.

 Meet individually with those who have the interest, knowledge and potential to fill key areas and positions.
+Companies with formal succession planning processes are 67% more likely to identify future leaders compared to organizations without such processes.
+This strategic approach to talent identification can give your business a significant competitive advantage.

 Step 4 – Identify knowledge loss risks and priorities.
 Set strategies for learning, training and development